 Snake Far Eastern Symbolism

 The serpent is the most revered creature in Mayan symbolism.
 Its ability to swallow its prey whole is considered magic and a representation of metamorphosis.
 What we see as feeding, the Mayans saw as a transformation.
-These brings it closely similar to the Chinese culture, considering the snake also as a symbol of mystery.
-Moreover, the snake’s mouth is seen as a figure of the gaping void which connects the snake to the mystical.
+These brings it closely similar to the Chinese culture, considering the Snake also as a symbol of mystery.
+Moreover, the Snake’s mouth is seen as a figure of the gaping void which connects the Snake to the mystical.

-Although Ixchel is a jaguar goddess, the serpent in her hair translates to the complete transformation of the mind, soul and body.
+Although Ixchel is a jaguar goddess, the serpent in her hair translates to the complete transformation of the mind, soul, and body.
 This is said to encourage people to enter the unknown (serpent’s mouth), be consumed and come out deeply transformed.

 VIII